vinodramasubbu/Azure-CosmosDB-MongDBvCore-RAG/README.md

 agent.run(input="what are difference between stand and plus plans offered to contoso employees?")
 ```

-## Follow the instructions in these link to setup Azure Static webapp and Azure Functions API and it publish you application.
+## Follow the instructions in these link to setup Azure Static web App and Azure Functions and publish the application.

     - https://learn.microsoft.com/en-us/azure/static-web-apps/getting-started?tabs=react
     - https://learn.microsoft.com/en-us/azure/static-web-apps/add-api?tabs=vanilla-javascript

-- After the Azure Static Web App is created , right click on the Static web app and clone the repository and copy the followiing files to the clsoned respository
+- After the Azure Static Web App is created , right click on the Static web app and clone the repository and copy the followiing files to the cloned respository.

         ├── api
         │   ├── VectorSearch